ronnyml/snowplow-wiki/technical-documentation/1-trackers/ruby-tracker/Ruby-Tracker.md

 <a name="unstruct-event" />
 ### 4.6 Track unstructured events with ```track_unstruct_event```

-**Warning:** this feature is implemented in the Ruby tracker, but it is **not** currently supported in the Enrichment, Storage or Analytics stages in the Snowplow data pipeline.
-As a result, if you use this feature, you will log unstructured events to your collector logs, but these will not be parsed and loaded into e.g. Redshift to analyse.
-(Adding this capability is on the roadmap.)

 Use `track_unstruct_event()` to track a custom event which consists of a name and an unstructured set of properties.
 This is useful when:

 * You want to track event types which are proprietary/specific to your business (i.e. not already part of Snowplow), or